ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 for a [recurrence relation]{.term}, that involves substituting in a guess for the closed form to replace the recursive part(s) of the recurrence.
-Depending on the goal (typically either to show that the hypothesized growth rate is right, or to find the precise constants), one then manipulates the resulting non-recursive equation.
+Depending on the goal (typically either to show that the hypothesised growth rate is right, or to find the precise constants), one then manipulates the resulting non-recursive equation.